w3c/ServiceWorker/README.md

 ## What's Going On Here?

-Service Workers are a new browsers feature that provides event-driven scripts that run independent of web pages.
-Unlike other Service Workers can be shut down at the end of events, not the lack of retained references from documents, and they have access to domain-wide events such as network fetches.
+Service Workers are a new browser feature that provide event-driven scripts that run independently of web pages.
+Unlike other workers Service Workers can be shut down at the end of events, note the lack of retained references from documents, and they have access to domain-wide events such as network fetches.

 ServiceWorkers also have scriptable caches.
 Along with the ability to respond to network requests from certain web pages via script, this provides a way for applications to "go offline".